electrovir/test-vir/README.md

     },
 });

-// this test group will appear in the results testGroup({
+testGroup({
-    description: 'my excluded test group',
+    description: 'my forced test group',
     tests: (runTest) => {
+        runTest({
-        // this runTest will be included in the results runTest({
+            // this runTest will be included in the results
+            forceOnly: true,
             expect: 'hello there',
             test: () => {
                 return 'hello there';
             },
-            forceOnly: true,
         });
         // this runTest will not be included because the one above is forced runTest({